Women in CBT

 Valentyna Parobii

-CBT Psychotherapist, President of the Ukranian Association of CBT 2019 – 2023, Lecturer and supervisor.
-Valentyna has led the Ukranian Association of CBT during the invasion of Ukraine by Russia in February 2022, which created a humanitarian crisis of destruction and displacement.
-In April 2023, a year on, this is still going on.
+Valentyna Parobii is a CBT Psychotherapist, the President of the Ukranian Association of CBT 2019 – 2023, a Lecturer and a supervisor.
+Valentyna has led the Ukranian Association of CBT during the invasion of Ukraine by Russia in February 2022.
 This video was recorded for World CBT Day 2023, to raise awareness again of the plight of the people of Ukraine.

 Interviewed by Katy Grazebrook, President EABCT 2020 – 2023